Asteski/WinMac/README.md

 ## Features

-- **Quick Launcher** - quick launcher for power users that contains additional features, allowing users to quickly search for files, applications, and settings on your system.
+- **Quick Launcher** - quick launcher for power users that contains additional features, allowing users to quickly search for files, applications, and settings on your system

-- **Dock** - highly customizable and feature-rich dock application, used to achieve macOS-like dock experience.
+- **Dock** - highly customizable and feature-rich dock application, used to achieve macOS-like dock experience

-- **Hot Corners** - assign custom actions triggered when you hover your mouse cursor over the screen corners.
+- **Hot Corners** - assign custom actions triggered when you hover your mouse cursor over the screen corners

-- **Enhanced Start Menu** - Start Menu replaced with customized Power User menu to resemble Apple menu.
+- **Enhanced Start Menu** - Start Menu replaced with customized Power User menu to resemble Apple menu

-- **Enhanced Taskbar** - legacy Taskbar put on top, with enhanced capabilities and looks to match Windows 11 design.
+- **Enhanced Taskbar** - legacy Taskbar put on top, with enhanced capabilities and looks to match Windows 11 design

-- **Enhanced Explorer** - legacy Explorer and context menu which makes explorer load fast and look clean.
+- **Enhanced Explorer** - legacy Explorer and context menu which makes explorer load fast and look clean

-- **Enhanced Terminal** - custom prompt and ton of custom functions which bring most commonly used macOS/Linux commands.
+- **Enhanced Terminal** - custom prompt and ton of custom functions which bring most commonly used macOS/Linux commands

-- **Enhanced Icons** - refresh legacy and default Windows components with modern set of icons.
+- **Enhanced Icons** - refresh legacy and default Windows components with modern set of icons

-- **Keyboard Shortcuts** - new keyboard shortcuts which enhance Windows 11 capabilties.
+- **Keyboard Shortcuts** - new keyboard shortcuts which enhance Windows 11 capabilties

 ## Installation